OWASP/Go-SCP/src/data-protection/README.md

 Getting different permissions for accessing the code and limiting the access for your source-code, is the best approach.

-Do not store passwords, connection strings (see example for how to secure database connection strings on [Database Security][4] section), or other sensitive information in clear text or in any non-cryptographically secure manner on the client side.
+Do not store passwords, connection strings (see example for how to secure database connection strings on [Database Security][4] section), or other sensitive information in clear text or in any non-cryptographically secure manner, both on the client and server sides.
 This includes embedding in insecure formats (e.g. Adobe flash or compiled code).

 Here's a small example of encryption in Go using an external package